tangollama/cis411_lab0/labreports/LAB_jc1581.md

      style="float: left; margin-right: 10px;" />

 # Step 4: Setup a Continuous Integration configuration
-- What is the .circleci/config.yml doing?
+- What is the .circleci/config.yml doing?<br/>
 Every time the code is changed in GitHub, CircleCI creates a new Virtual Machine instance that runs tests on that code.
-- What do the various sections on the config file do?
+- What do the various sections on the config file do?<br/>
+We only have one job that is "build".
+The "docker" section of code specifies the docker image.
+"steps" specifies what code to run like "yarn install" and "yarn test."
 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?